Ghayal: Once Again

+Ghayal: Once Again was released worldwide on 5 February 2016.

 Plot

-The film follows the events that end Ghayal, with Ajay Mehra surrendering after killing Balwant Rai (who had murdered Ajay's brother) and is sentenced to prison.
-Upon his release he begins a new career as a reporter for an independent newspaper, but also works as a vigilante who assists the police with their hard-to-prosecute cases (including cases where the accused are prominent and influential members of society).
+After the events of the previous film, Ajay Mehra gets released from prison and begins a new career as a reporter for an independent newspaper.
+He also works as a vigilante who assists the police with their hard-to-prosecute cases (including cases where the accused are prominent and influential members of society).
 One such case involves small town reporter Renu who was drugged and assaulted by media baron Aditya Rajguru.
 Renu committed suicide and Rajguru's men covered up the matter, implicating her innocent boyfriend.
 Ajay swings into action and abducts Rajguru, soon forcibly obtaining his DNA.
 Rajguru is then arrested and Ajay is declared a sensational hero.
-However, Ajay still suffers anxiety attacks from his painful memories of his past.
-His psychiatrist girlfriend Riya helps him with his problems.
+However, Ajay still suffers anxiety attacks from the painful memories of his past.
+His psychiatrist girlfriend Dr. Rhea helps him with his problems.